algbio/themisto/README.md

 ## MacOS

-Warning: these instruction have not been tested in a while.
 We are aware that there are problems with compiling on ARM-based Macbooks due to x86 instructions in the dependency KMC.
 Currently, we have no fix for this.

 Compiling Themisto on macOS requires users to first install gcc-10 or newer from homebrew with